SESSION HIGHLIGHTS AT MYSTIC AQUARIUM’S UPCOMING BELUGA CONFERENCE

-Session II on Aquarium Animal Husbandry, Science and Education will be moderated by Mystic Aquarium’s own Dr. Tracy A. Romano.
+Scheduled for March 13, Session II on Aquarium Animal Husbandry, Science and Education will be moderated by Mystic Aquarium’s own Dr. Tracy A. Romano.
 The session will include nine (9) speakers discussing research and findings from animals in human care relating to vocalization, dive adaptations, immune systems and more.
-Among the highlights will be a presentation by Dr. Romano herself as she discusses how aquaria can assist in answering the questions about wild populations in her presentation, “The Role of Aquaria in Beluga Research and Conservation.”
+Among the highlights will be a presentation by Romano on “The Role of Aquaria in Beluga Research and Conservation.”

-Led by Manuel Castellote of the Marine Mammal Laboratory, Alaska Fisheries Science Center, and NOAA along with Ree Brennin of Northernspring, LLC, the Conservation & Management Session will consist of 17 presentations from experts on conservation and management of populations throughout the world.
-Answering the question of why is each population so important, highlights of the day-long session include presentations on two of the endangered beluga populations-threats on St. Lawrence Estuaries and Management and Regulation for Cook Inlet belugas.
+Led by Manuel Castellote of the Marine Mammal Laboratory, Alaska Fisheries Science Center, National Oceanic and Atmospheric Administration (NOAA) and the University of Washington, Seattle along with Ree Brennin of Northernspring, LLC, and Veronique Lesage, Fisheries and Oceans Canada, the Conservation & Management Session on March 14 will consist of 17 presentations from experts on conservation and management of populations throughout the world.
+Highlights of the day-long session include presentations on critically endangered Cook Inlet (AK) beluga and on the declining beluga population of the St. Lawrence Estuary (QC).

 “For decades, Mystic Aquarium scientists have traveled to the remote reaches of the Arctic, where we have worked alongside wildlife managers and Alaska Native communities to study wild beluga populations and collect critical information about their health.
 This conference exemplifies our ongoing commitment to bring a global community together to conserve belugas and their Arctic home, and to leverage the capacity of Aquarium’s as leaders in wildlife conservation to bridge science and traditional knowledge,” said Katie Cubina, Senior Vice President, Mission Programs.